Multiplicative and Exponential Variations of Orthomorphisms of Cyclic Groups: Introduction

-Orthomorphisms arise naturally in the study of Latin squares (specifically pairs of ``orthogonal'' Latin squares), and are also in correspondence to several other combinatorial objects, such as \begin{itemize} \ii transversals of the addition table of $\ZZ/n$, \ii magic juggling sequences of period $n$, \ii and placements of semi-queens on toroidal chessboards. \end{itemize} They have thus been studied substantially.
-In 1991, Vardi \cite{Latin33} conjectured that the number of orthomorphisms should be between between $c_1^n n!$ and $c_2^n n!$ for some constants $0 < c_1 < c_2 < 1$.
-After some work on the upper bound \cite{Latin13,Latin17,Latin22} and on the lower bound \cite{LatinWanless,Latin27}, Vardi's conjecture was completely resolved in 2015 when Eberhard, Manners, Mrazovi\'{c} proved (in our notation) the following result. \begin{theorem*}[\cite{EMM15}] For odd integers $n \ge 1$, the number of (canonical) orthomorphisms of $\ZZ/n$ is
+Orthomorphisms arise naturally in the study of Latin squares (specifically pairs of ``orthogonal'' Latin squares) \cite{LatinWanless}.
+They are in correspondence with several other combinatorial objects, for example \begin{itemize} \ii transversals of the addition table of $\Zc{n}$, \ii magic juggling sequences of period $n$, \ii and placements of non-attacking semi-queens on toroidal chessboards, \end{itemize} among others \cite{LatinWanless}.
+They have thus been studied substantially.

+It is a nice elementary result due to Euler \cite{euler} that such an orthomorphism exists exactly when $n$ is odd.
+In 1991, Vardi \cite{Latin33} conjectured that for odd $n$ the number of orthomorphisms is between $c_1^n n!$ and $c_2^n n!$ for some constants $0 < c_1 < c_2 < 1$.
+After some work on the upper bound \cite{Latin13,Latin17,Latin22} and on the lower bound \cite{LatinWanless,Latin27}, Vardi's conjecture was completely resolved in 2015 when Eberhard, Manners, and Mrazovi\'{c} proved (in our notation) the following result. \begin{theorem*}[Eberhard, Manners, and Mrazovi\'{c}, \cite{EMM15}] For odd integers $n \ge 1$, the number of (canonical) orthomorphisms of $\Zc{n}$ is

 \end{theorem*} In fact, the result of \cite{EMM15} holds for any abelian group of odd order; Eberhard \cite{eberhard} extended this result to hold for non-cyclic abelian groups of even order as well.
 Variants of the problem have also been considered; for example, \cite{Stones} considers \emph{compound orthomorphisms} and uses them to find some congruences, while \emph{partial orthomorphisms} are studied in \cite{Latin31}.